2010 New Year's Eve tornado outbreak: Cincinnati, Arkansas

-After 12:17 UTC, the tornado's position fluctuated between Benton and Washington counties in northwestern Arkansas.
-Permanent houses were damaged and mobile homes were destroyed.
-Numerous trees were uprooted or snapped while many other power poles were snapped.
-Two people were injured following the destruction of a mobile home within the Ozark National Forest in Benton County, while another person was injured west of Tontitown, Arkansas in Washington County.
+After passing near Weddington at around 12:17 UTC, the tornado crossed over the Benton–Washington county line four times as it continued northeastward.
+Permanent houses were damaged, mobile homes were destroyed, numerous trees were uprooted or snapped, and many other power poles were snapped.
+Two people were injured following the destruction of a mobile home within the Ozark National Forest in Benton County, while another person was injured west of Tonitown in Washington County.
 The tornado finally dissipated northwest of Tontitown at 12:27 UTC after causing four deaths and 10 injuries.
 Overall, the tornado caused $1.835 million in damage, which was the sixth costliest total during the tornado outbreak.